Natrell Jamerson: Professional career

+Pre-draft

 At the 2018 NFL Scouting Combine, Jamerson recorded a 4.4 second time in the 40-yard dash.
 Scouting reports noted his special teams prowess and his understanding of a complex Wisconsin defensive scheme.

-New Orleans Saints
+New Orleans Saints (first stint)

-Jamerson was drafted by the New Orleans Saints in the fifth round, 164th overall, of the 2018 NFL Draft.
+Jamerson was drafted by the New Orleans Saints in the fifth round, 164th overall, of the 2018 NFL draft.
 On May 10, 2018, Jamerson signed his rookie contract with the Saints.
 He was waived by the Saints on September 1, 2018.

 Houston Texans

 On September 2, 2018, Jamerson was claimed off waivers by the Houston Texans.
 He played in 10 games before being waived on December 4, 2018.

 Green Bay Packers

 On December 5, 2018, Jamerson was claimed off waivers by the Green Bay Packers.
 He was released on August 31, 2019.

 Carolina Panthers

 On September 1, 2019, Jamerson was claimed off waivers by the Carolina Panthers.
 He was placed on injured reserve on October 22, 2019 with a foot injury.

 Jamerson was waived by the Panthers on September 5, 2020, and signed to the practice squad the next day.
 He was placed on the practice squad/COVID-19 list by the team on September 9, and restored to the practice squad on September 29.
 He was elevated to the active roster on October 29, November 21, and November 28 for the team's weeks 8, 11, and 12 games against the Atlanta Falcons, Detroit Lions, and Minnesota Vikings, and reverted to the practice squad after each game.
 He was signed to the active roster on December 11, 2020.
 He was released with a "failed physical" designation on February 12, 2021.